 Powis Castle and Garden, Mid Wales

-Powis Castle and Garden offers Italian and French-style orangeries and aviaries, dotted with statues and enhanced during centuries of family use.
-The Clive Museum is full of Indian treasures, and the castle itself has an amazing vantage point thanks to its position on top of a rock.
+Powis Castle and Garden offers beautiful Italian and French-style orangeries and aviaries, dotted with statues and enhanced during centuries of family use.
+The castle has an amazing vantage point overlooking the countryside thanks to its position on top of a rock.
 Originally built for princes, it's fit for wannabe kings and queens today.

 The celebrated 26-acre garden at Powis Castle is a joy to behold.
 Clipped yews, tender plants and rare specimens are everywhere, laid out in classic French and Italian styles.
 The terraces are the place to find an orangery, and the castle itself was originally built as a medieval fortress.

 Plas Newydd House and Gardens is situated on Anglesey on the shores of the Menai Strait.
 It's famous for its association with the artist Rex Whistler, whose work is exhibited here.
 See the famous mural that he completed.

 Plas Newydd also boasts a spring garden, Australasian arboretum, shrubs, wildflowers, massed rhododenrons and explosions of colour.
 There are terrific views across the water to Snowdonia, and it’s one the UK’s last strongholds of the native red squirrel – the estate has a population of around 100 of these delightful creatures.

 Penrhyn Castle, between Snowdonia and the Menai Strait, was built by Thomas Hopper as the home of the Pennants, a wealthy sugar-trading family during the early 19th century.
 An enormous neo-Norman castle surrounded by vast expanses of parkland, this is the place to find railway and dolls' museums, Victorian kitchens, beds of queens and all manner of other decadent surprises.

-Dinefwr Park accommodates deer and a famed herd of white cattle that have been there since 920 in its medieval grounds, viewable from a tearoom and a wooded boardwalk.
+Dinefwr Park, near Llandeilo, accommodates deer and a famed herd of white cattle that have been there since 920 in its medieval grounds, viewable from a tearoom and a wooded boardwalk.
 There are nearly 300 ancient trees in Dinefwr and a path shaped during the 18th century by Lancelot ‘Capability’ Brown.
 Visit Newton House, a mid 17th century site with a Victorian façade and a fountain garden.